sidekicks-c/sidekicks-c.github.io/mockups/readme.md

 - the changing attributes are highlighted
 - inkscape does not display the font names correctly.
 The names included in this document correspond to the abbreviations in the font file names.
 - the text in the svg files has not been checked and shouldn't be used as a source for the website.
+- You can accieve the Header Backdrop shape simply by using a dif with alternating corners using just css ;)

 ## Dark Theme
 ### Fonts
-Header: Ubunto Light 25pt black
+Header: Ubunto Light 2em black
-Title: Ubuntu Regular 16 pt #e20cefff
+Title: Ubuntu Regular 1.5em pt #e20cefff
-Text: Ubuntu Medium 12pt #ccccccff
+Text: Ubuntu Medium 1em #ccccccff
-Link: Ubuntu Medium 12 pt #763bffff
+Link: Ubuntu Medium 1em pt #763bffff
-Link hover: #b162f4ff
+vertical Line-spacing: 1.35em
+vertical Paragraph Spacing: 2em

 ### Colors
 Background: #040012ff